-Though ardent multitaskers may deny it, study after study shows that unitasking, tending to only one main task at a time, is clearly more efficient, effective, and productive way to get things done than attempting to juggle multiple tasks simultaneously.
+Though ardent multitaskers may deny it, study after study shows that unitasking, tending to only one main task at a time, is clearly a more efficient, effective, and productive way to get things done than attempting to juggle multiple tasks simultaneously.

 Author Steven Aitchison put it this way: